saintavatar/saintavatar.github.io/README.md

 - Handling permission denial gracefully while maintaining app functionality

 This process deepened my understanding of **Android lifecycle events**, **permission models**, and the importance of traceable logging in mobile development.
 It also reinforced the value of **modular design** and **user-centric feedback** in building reliable applications.

 ---

+# Enhancement Two: Algorithms and Data Structure

+---

+## 📌 Brief Description of the Artifact
+The artifact for **Milestone Three** is the search and filter enhancement implemented in my Kotlin-based Android application, **InventoryMate**.
+Created in **Fall 2025**, this enhancement introduces efficient algorithms and data structures to improve inventory management.

+Key improvements include:
+- Replacing linear search with **binary search** on sorted lists
+- Adding filtering capabilities based on **category** and **quantity**
+- Seamless integration with the **RecyclerView** display for fast item management

+---

+## 🎯 Justification for Inclusion in My ePortfolio
+I selected this artifact because it demonstrates my ability to apply **algorithmic thinking** and **data structure design** to a practical mobile application.
+It highlights my growth in computer science by showing how I can optimize performance and scalability through:

+- Binary search implementation for efficient lookups
+- Modular utility functions for reusable search and filter logic
+- Structured data modeling with category support
+- Performance optimization in RecyclerView using **DiffUtil**
+- Integration of algorithms into a user-facing interface

+This artifact bridges **theoretical knowledge of algorithms** with **real-world application development**, strengthening my ePortfolio by showing that I can build functional apps and enhance them with efficient, maintainable, and scalable solutions.

+---

+## 🛠️ Key Components That Showcase My Skills
+- Binary search replacing linear search for improved efficiency
+- Filter functions supporting category and quantity constraints
+- Modular design in `InventoryUtils.kt` for reusable algorithmic logic
+- DiffUtil integration for optimized RecyclerView updates
+- Database schema updates to support structured data with categories

+---

+## ✅ Course Outcomes Met
+I successfully met the Module One outcomes I planned for:
+- Implementing and evaluating algorithms to improve application performance
+- Designing and applying data structures to support scalable solutions
+- Integrating algorithmic logic into user-facing features for enhanced usability

+---

+## 🔍 Reflection on the Enhancement Process
+Enhancing **InventoryMate** with search and filter functionality taught me how to:
+- Apply binary search to real-world datasets for performance gains
+- Refactor data models to support structured filtering (adding category fields)
+- Use **DiffUtil** to optimize RecyclerView updates and reduce unnecessary redraws
+- Balance algorithmic improvements with user interface integration

+**Challenges faced:**
+- Updating the database schema and queries to include category support
+- Debugging type mismatches when refactoring `InventoryItem` and adapter logic
+- Ensuring filters worked seamlessly when combined with search queries
+- Managing UI state across multiple filter inputs (search bar, spinner, seekbar)

+This process deepened my understanding of how **algorithms and data structures directly impact application performance and user experience**.
+It reinforced the importance of **modular design**, **efficient data handling**, and thoughtful integration of algorithmic logic into real-world software solutions.

+---

+# Enhancement Three: Databases

+---